carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ### All roads lead to Rome - Different code, same result

 When coding, you'll often find the case where you can get to the same result using different code.
-In this case, the creators of Pandas make it possible to make the previous plot with the`.plot.scatter` method, without having to specify the "kind" argument.
+In this case, the creators of pandas make it possible to make the previous plot with the`.plot.scatter` method, without having to specify the "kind" argument.

 ```python
 complete_old.plot.scatter(x = "weight", y = "hindfoot_length")
 ```
 ::::::::::::::::::::::::::::::::::::::::::::::::::

-This scatter plot shows there seems to be a positive relation between weight and hindfoot length, were heavier animals tend to have bigger hindfoots.
+This scatter plot shows there seems to be a positive relation between weight and hindfoot length, where heavier animals tend to have bigger hindfeet.
 But you may have noticed that parts of our scatter plot have many overlapping points, making it difficult to see all the data.
 We can adjust the transparency of the points using the `alpha` argument, which takes a value between 0 and 1.